jchen2322/hello-world/README.md

-# My name is Jinnan Chen
+# My name is Jinnan Chen.
 This is my first depository.